 - A formal complaint report results when an incident report is prepared that includes victim and witness statements and results in an investigation, and if appropriate, the identification of suspects and the filing of campus charges.

 Students, faculty and staff can initially report incidents or concerns by calling Public Safety at 609-896-5029 (24 hours a day, 7 days a week) or stopping by West House where the department is located at the south entrance of campus.
-They also have the option of reporting online or via the silent witness form described in item 4 below.
+They also have the option of reporting online using the Report and Support webpage or via the silent witness form described in item 4 below.
 The more information that can be provided, the more effective Public Safety can be in its response.

 Violations of the University’s Student Code of Social Conduct are adjudicated through the Office of Community Standards.
 Incidents involving faculty or staff may be referred to Human Resources.
 Where appropriate, suspects who are not students may be identified as Personas Non Grata, meaning that they are not allowed on University property at any time.